KendricksLCamille/SimpleBookCrudApplication/README.md

   ASPNETCORE_URLS=http://localhost:5089 dotnet run
 - HTTPS certificate issues: If browser warns about the dev certificate, run: dotnet dev-certs https --trust and restart the backend.
-- SQLite database location: The DB file is created in the OS temp directory (book.db).
-Deleting it resets the data.
+- SQLite database location: Configured via appsettings.{Environment}.json (Data Source=book.db or book.dev.db by
+  default, placed in the working directory).
+Deleting the file resets the data.

 Frontend

-- CORS errors in browser console: Ensure the backend is running and CORS allows the frontend origin (Program.cs policy " AllowLocalhost5173").
+- CORS errors in browser console: Ensure the backend is running and CORS allows the frontend origin (Program.cs policy " ConfiguredCorsPolicy").
 Update the origin or run the frontend on http://localhost:5173.
 - Node or npm version errors: Upgrade Node to 18+ (preferably 20+).
 Delete node_modules and package-lock.json and reinstall if needed.